-This investigation builds on a substantial body of literature on the historical persistence of political and economic phenomena (see Cirone & Pepinsky (2022) for a comprehensive review).
-Despite challenges in directly measuring collective memory, recent studies in the political economy have increasingly recognized its significance in explaining political engagement (Ticchi et al. 2013, Nikolova et al. 2022, Ochsner & Roesel 2017).
+This investigation builds on a substantial body of literature on the historical persistence of political and economic phenomena (see Cirone and Pepinsky (2022) for a comprehensive review).
+Despite challenges in directly measuring collective memory, recent studies in the political economy have increasingly recognized its significance in explaining political engagement (Ticchi et al., 2013; Nikolova et al., 2022; Ochsner and Roesel, 2017; Belmonte and Rochlitz, 2020).
 This research intersects theories of political emotions and institutional persistence, viewing collective memory as a social institution that can influence political behavior over generations.

 The concept of collective memory, introduced by Maurice Halbwachs (2020), refers to the shared information and values about events remembered by a social group.
 Unlike personal memory, which fades with the individuals who experienced it, collective memory persists through documents, oral traditions, and ceremonies.
 It functions as a social institution, shaping rules of conduct and public opinion (for instance, pay respects for the victims, react in such manner if something similar happens or is mentioned, see Danieli (1998)), thus influencing political behavior in related circumstances.
+Collective memory is agent-sensitive, meaning political equilibria can shift based on how agents interpret historical events (Hodgson, 2006).

 Behavioral sciences provide micro-level explanations for these phenomena.
 According to Bordalo et al. (2023), agents accumulate past information through personal experiences and communication with peers or media, retrieving it through memory.
 The likelihood of retrieving a specific memory is related to its similarity to current circumstances requiring a decision, thereby influencing choices.
-Memory is often context-based: the attributes of an experience change slowly over time, and the agent can retrieve memories by similarity but change the interpretation based on recency.
-(Kahana 2012).
+Memory is often context-based: the attributes of an experience change slowly over time, and the agent can retrieve memories by similarity but change the interpretation based on recency (Kahana, 2012).

 The interaction between collective memories and political behavior shapes public sentiments and actions toward politics.
-Historical events, like racial violence, reduce contemporary electoral engagement (Williams 2021) and increase social mistrust (Nunn & Wantchekon 2011).
-Past authoritarian regimes' surveillance and repression have long-lasting impacts on political behavior, including the maintenance of political dynasties and persistent opposition voting (Nikolova et al. 2022, Lichter et al. 2021).
+Feelings of unfair treatment by governments (Passarelli and Tabellini, 2017) and frustration from unmet social goals (Gurr, 2015) often lead to social unrest.
+Historical events, like racial violence, reduce contemporary electoral engagement (Williams, 2021) and increase social mistrust (Nunn and Wantchekon, 2011).
+Past authoritarian regimes' surveillance and repression have long-lasting impacts on political behavior, including the maintenance of political dynasties and persistent opposition voting (Nikolova et al., 2022; Lichter et al., 2021; Boucher, 2023).

 Voting and protesting are key aspects of political behavior, providing mechanisms for influencing policy and holding politicians accountable.
-Universal suffrage incentivizes politicians to redistribute income to the poor (Meltzer & Richard 1981).
-Civil liberties, such as freedom of association and speech, allow citizens to expose irregularities (Acemoglu & Robinson 2000, O'Donnell 1998) while lack of responsiviness can lead to political entrenchment, as seen in Chile (Luna & Altman 2011, Funk & Velasco 2020).
-Elections and protests offer complementary forms of accountability, with elections providing vertical accountability and civic engagement enabling diagonal accountability (Lührmann et al. 2020).
-Part of literature often describes the two mechanisms as complementary since people can protest when they are dissatisfied with the electoral options (Kim & Jung 2020, Bernhagen & Marsh 2007, Verba & Nie 1987).
+Universal suffrage incentivizes politicians to redistribute income to the poor (Meltzer and Richard, 1981), while enhanced voting accessibility can lead to greater public investment in healthcare (Fujiwara, 2015).
+Civil liberties, such as freedom of association and speech, allow citizens to expose irregularities (Acemoglu and Robinson, 2000; O'Donnell, 1998).
+Protests play a strategic role in democracies, when moderate activists and clear social demands are key to their effectiveness (Lohmann, 1993; Arruda et al., 2021).
+Elections and protests offer complementary forms of accountability, with elections providing vertical accountability and civic engagement enabling diagonal accountability (Lührmann et al., 2020).
+Part of literature often describes the two mechanisms as complementary since people can protest when they are dissatisfied with the electoral options(Kim and Jung, 2020; Bernhagen and Marsh, 2007; Verba and Nie, 1987).